True Grandeur: Plot

-Conrad returns to his residence, considering the whole night a dream.
-Approximately two weeks later he gets a call from Gracie, who requests that he pick her up that night to accommodate her to a gallery opening.
+Conrad returns home, considering the whole night a dream.
+Two weeks later he gets a call from Gracie, who requests that he pick her up that night to accommodate her to a gallery opening.
 Conrad agrees and picks her up, sparking an adventurous night together.
-They stop at a gallery opening where they meet Bobby Finch, a flamboyant art dealer and another one of Gracie's friends.
-Next, they head to the Westside of Los Angeles where they stop by the cottage of Alice Button, an alcoholic, fallen film director that lives in the shadow of a giant cherry.
-When Conrad pushes to hard and causes Alice to break down into tears, they must leave, and Gracie takes Conrad to an exclusive nightclub on the Sunset Strip.
+They meet Bobby Finch, a flamboyant art dealer and another one of Gracie's friends, and Alice Button, an alcoholic, fallen film director that lives in the shadow of a giant cherry prop.
+When Conrad pushes too hard and causes Alice to break down into tears, they leave, and Gracie takes Conrad to an exclusive nightclub on the Sunset Strip.
 Once inside, Conrad describes the people as ‘the Ghosts of Sunset Boulevard.’

-When they leave the nightclub, two privileged brothers by the name of Harry and Alex Vanderbuilt drive up in a limousine with their beautiful and seductive cousin Gwendolyn from New York.
-They say they are going to a party.
+When they leave the nightclub, two privileged brothers by the name of Harry and Alex Vanderbuilt drive up in a limousine with their beautiful cousin Gwendolyn from New York, going to a party.
 Conrad and Gracie have their first argument, and Gracie gets in with them.
-Conrad goes back into the club where he nearly has to resort to force to get the address from a drunk director.

-The party is in the high-rise of what Conrad describes as a ‘new money’ complex in Hollywood.
-When he arrives, there are beautiful people — and more importantly — beautiful women everywhere.
-Harry finds Conrad and tells him that Gracie hasn't been the same since she left, and that she has hardly spoken to anyone.
+Conrad goes back into the club where he nearly has to resort to force to get the address from a drunk director, before following them to the party.
+There, Harry finds Conrad and tells him that Gracie hasn't been the same since she left, and that she has hardly spoken to anyone.
 Conrad says that it serves her right, and at the same time notices Gwendolyn staring at him through the crowd as she dances seductively.
 Conrad tells Harry to have Gracie come find him as he approaches Gwendolyn.
 As they begin to dance, Conrad has a crisis of conscious just as Gracie approaches.
-They hold each other, and together they leave the party.
+They leave the party together.

 Exhausted from the long night, they go back to Gracie's house and fall asleep.
 When Conrad awakes, Gracie is gone.
 Conrad goes home in an ecstatic mood from the great night, believing that they are moving toward a healthy relationship and that he will hear from her shortly, but he doesn't.
-Months go by and Gracie doesn't call, and Conrad slips further and further down into melancholy.
+Months go by and Gracie doesn't call, and Conrad becomes depressed.